Artichokes, Myths and Legends

 used by the wealthy as it was not readily available.

-all European countries, the Middle East, Turkey and Lebanon.
+enjoyed in all European countries, the Middle East, Turkey and Lebanon.

 Catherine de’ Medicis introduced globe artichokes to the French

-Born in Florence, Italy, as Caterina Maria Romula di Lorenzo de' Medici (April 1519 to January 1589), she was daughter of Lorenzo II de' Medici and of
+Born in Florence, Italy, as Caterina Maria Romula di Lorenzo de' Medici (April 1519 to January 1589), she was daughter of Lorenzo II de' Medici and

-wealth and power by supplying capital to the monarchies of Europe for their business ventures.
+great wealth and power by supplying capital to the monarchies of Europe for their business ventures.

 Although Catherine's father was made Duke of Urbino by his uncle Pope Leo X, she was still regarded to be from commoner origins despite their

-advantage to her future marriage.
-Unfortunately both her parents died when Catherine was a baby and therefore she was left to be raised by relatives
+which was an advantage for Catherine’s future marriage.
+Unfortunately both her parents died when Catherine was a baby and therefore she was left

-and later under the care of her uncle Pope Leo X. When the Pope passed away she was cared by other relatives before being placed in various convents.
+to be raised by relatives and later under the care of her uncle Pope Leo X. When the Pope passed away she was cared by other relatives before being

 King Henry II of France was a prize catch for Catherine.
-In 1533, at the age of 14, she married Henry, second son of King Francis I and Queen Claude of
+In 1533, at the age of 14, she married Henry, second son of King Francis I and Queen Claude

-actually came with Catherine and were introduced by her as Modern French cuisine.
+France actually came with Catherine and were introduced by her as Modern French cuisine.

 As Catherine was born in Florence, she was known throughout France as la Florentine.
 She loved spinach so much that any French dish which